 - Peel and chop 3-4 medium potatoes into ½ inch cubes to make 3-4 cups.
 Peel and shred 2 medium carrots and chop one small onion and one stalk (rib) of celery.

-- Wipe out pan.
-Melt one stick (8 tablespoons) butter.
-Add ½ cup flour, whisk for several minutes until changing color slightly.
-Add 2 ½ cup milk.
-Whisk continuously for a few minutes while adding ¼ cup of sour cream, ½ teaspoon salt and ½ teaspoon pepper.
+- Add 2 ½ cup milk.
+Whisk continuously for a few minutes while adding ¼ cup of sour cream, ½ teaspoon salt, and ½ teaspoon of pepper.

 - Top the way you would your cheeseburger.
-I love some bacon, tomato and pickle.
+I love some bacon, tomato, and pickle.

 Your Own Private Notes